Sustainable Events After Coronavirus

 Another consequence of time spent in lockdown, is there has been a renewed understanding that we can survive on less.
 People are taking joy from the smaller things in life.
 Events will therefore need to respond and show reductions in energy, food and environmental consumption, honing-in on attention to detail.
 Small events CAN be beautiful.
 More thoughtful.
 More manageable.
 Clients will however need to invest in the finer details to make them successful.
 That TLC touch that makes all the difference.

-A different question is, can events really become more sustainable while maintaining their scale and impact?
+Importantly, can events really become more sustainable while maintaining their scale and impact?
 On this point, only time will tell.
 Event planners need to turn to their greatest assets to solve the dilemma: innovation.
 As I mentioned, I wrote a column about this very subject at the beginning of the year and I’ll leave you with some of those thoughts to summarise now.

 “We need to tackle the challenge in the way that I deal with every event.
 I take every individual element and assess how we can deliver it with creativity and style, and now, with a more sustainable edge.
 Work with suppliers to minimise plastics and packaging.
 Look at low-energy options.
 Take care of your team’s wellbeing.
 Employ local venues, caterers and ﬂorists to lessen the burden of travel.
 For large events, I accept the task is daunting, but it shouldn’t be avoided.
 Perfect?
 Your solutions will evolve over time.
 You may not be able to change everything at once.
-But every swap, change, new idea and alternative option will make a difference.”
+Consequently, every swap, change, new idea and alternative option will make a difference.”

 THE EXTRA FACTOR